worldpossible/RACHEL5/README.md

 The above size removal items *were* included on RACHEL_500P -- but I did not change the modules on our server so if they get reinstalled or the USB gets recreated you'll get another 289M of stuff

+There is some confusion/mess with `/media` where the CAP1 & CAP2 mounted the big drive, and `/.data` where the CMAL100 and CMAL150 mount the big drive.
+This should be cleaned up.
+Right now there's some duplicated/unused directories in there and it's not always clear which one is actually being used.